mrgswift/laravel-encryptenv/README.md

 ***The reason for all of this***

 During execution of this script's decryption sequence, the value of $_SERVER['CONFIGKEY'] is retrieved.
-If $_SERVER['CONFIGKEY'] is not empty, the decryption sequence proceeds to decrypt any encryted environment variables (or custom config file values).
+If $_SERVER['CONFIGKEY'] is not empty, the decryption sequence proceeds to decrypt any encrpyted environment variables (or custom config file values).

 ## Documentation